Quasinormal modes and bound states of massive scalar fields in wormhole spacetimes: Bronnikov-Ellis wormholes and non-constant redshift function wormholes

 We consider the following metric functions

 which goes over into the Bronnikov-Ellis wormhole in the limit $M \rightarrow 0$.
 Thus, the effective potential of scalar perturbations is given by

-which we plot in Fig. \ref{worm}, where we can observe that have the shape of a barrier, and also can develop a well near the throat for a massive scalar field and low values of $\ell$, while for high values of $\ell$ the well disappears, so, it can support bound states for low values of $\ell$.
+which is plotted in Fig. \ref{worm}, where a barrier-like shape is observed.
+Additionally, a well may form near the throat for a massive scalar field, $M \neq 0$ and at low values of $\ell$, while for high values of $\ell$, the well disappears; therefore, the potential can support bound states for low values of $\ell$.

+For $M=0$ the effective potential transforms into $V(r)= q^2/r^4+ \ell (\ell+1)/r^2 + m^2$, and it is straightforward to demonstrate that it cannot give rise to a well; hence, bound states are prohibited in this case.

 On the other hand, Eq. (\ref{sequation1}) can be written as